Delta Companion Certificate Guide

 - Delta SkyMiles Reserve Business American Express Card—Offers companion certificate good for Main Cabin, Comfort+, or First Class

 To earn a Delta companion certificate, all you need to do is pick up any of these cards and keep it for at least a year.
 You’ll be given a companion certificate each account anniversary that can be used within a one year timeframe.
-However, Delta has been excellent about extending the certificate expiration due to COVID-19.
+However, Delta was excellent about extending the certificate expiration due to COVID-19.
+One interesting thing that I learned the hard way is that the upgrade certificate is not awarded until one year after you upgrade to an eligible card.
+For example, I upgraded from the Delta Gold to the Platinum card a few months before my anniversary date and was told I wouldn’t receive the companion certificate until a year from the upgrade which is completely out of line with the way American Express deals with other things based on your cardmember anniversary.

 The Delta Reserve companion certificate is far better than the one offered by the Delta Platinum cards since you can book a first class ticket with it.
 While you’ll still be eligible for upgrades as a Delta Medallion if you book Main Cabin, I think it’s far nicer to just book directly into first class using the certificate.